Workshops and talks for scientists

 Please explore our interactive workshops and talks: for scientists, by scientists.

-Almost all topics can be offered in English and German, some even in Dutch.
+Almost all topics can be offered in English, German, and even Dutch.

-Take a look at our Online Academy for some free previews of our courses.
+Please look at our Online Academy for free previews of our courses.

 Playing a waiting game does not help career progress.
 Still, many scientists hope victory and fame come naturally by producing scientifically solid work.
 But success usually takes more.

 Every week has 7 days, 168 hours or 10080 minutes…. a lot of time to do a lot of things!
 Still, many of us suffer from the feeling of always having too little of it.
 You might not give it enough thought on how to distribute it between your career, family, friends and hobbies.